 Mapping the Work of the Olmsteds in the World: What's in Your backyard?

-Recently (and ongoing for a while yet), we have been collecting data to visually represent the work of the Olmsted firms.
+Recently we have been collecting data to visually represent the work of the Olmsted firms.
 Based on historic records from our archives as well as sources outside of our collections, we've gathered the longitudes and latitudes of many of the firm's projects.

 We've created a Google Earth layer that shows the various types of projects - public parks, cemeteries, and private estates, for example - and includes data such as project name, location, number and date range of historic plans, and the Olmsted job number, which is essential to doing research in the archives.
 More about the Olmsted archives can be found elsewhere at our website and at the Olmsted Research Guide Online - or ORGO - at www.rediscov.com/olmsted.
 The complete Master List of Olmsted projects can also be found there.

-This very simple Google Earth layer anticipates a much more robust project currently in development in partnership with the National Association of Olmsted Parks (NAOP), the Friends of Seattle's Olmsted Parks (FSOP) and Olmsted NHS.
-Due to be launched later in 2012, the "Olmsted Online" project starts with four counties in Washington State and will provide mapped access to the Olmsted canon as well, but supplemented with data about individual project plans.
-Best of all, digitized images from a few key collections (including Olmsted NHS and Seattle's municipal archives) will be available for viewing, and a subset of these will be geo-referenced so that users can layer the historic material directly over a graphic satellite representation.
+This very simple Google Earth layer anticipated a much more robust project developed in partnership with the National Association of Olmsted Parks (NAOP), the Friends of Seattle's Olmsted Parks (FSOP) and Olmsted NHS.
+Launched in 2013, the "Olmsted Online" project starts with four counties in Washington State and provides mapped access to the Olmsted canon as well, but supplemented with data about individual project plans.
+Best of all, digitized images from a few key collections (including Olmsted NHS and Seattle's municipal archives) are available for viewing, and a subset of these have been geo-referenced so that users can layer the historic material directly over a graphic satellite representation.
 More information on this project can be found at NAOP's website, www.olmsted.org.

 It should also be noted that while every effort has been made to get as specific a location as possible, some areas are too general (city planning and park system projects are good examples of this) and so, some projects have only been generally located.
 Additionally, some projects never proceeded beyond the purely theoretical and existed only as concepts.
 If there was any evidence found, however, of a physical locale for a project - built or not, currently "Olmstedian" or not - it was tagged with a location.
 (A sizable and ever-growing keyword-searchable document with research notes and found citations can be accessed here.)